ladsantos/PoWeRS/README.md

 ------------

 * estimate.rotation now has a much faster, better and efficient find() routine
-* plotter now has an option to save plot as a file
+* plotter now has an option to save plot as a file (still being tested - use with discretion)

 Known issues
 ------------